fawnoculus/NTM-Fabric/DevNotes/DevNotes.md

 - HE (HBM Energy) -> NTE (Nuclear Tech Energy)
 - Reinforced Block of Desh -> Desh Block
 - Reinforced Block of High-Speed Steel -> High-Speed Steel Block

 #### Features:
-- Energy & Fluid Storages, Providers & Consumers will be able to connect to each other just like Cables/Pipes can
+- Energy & Fluid Storages, Providers & Consumers will be able to connect to each other just like Cables/Pipes can (I implemented it this way & changing it would be a pain)
-- Features that already have *replacements* (Example: Particle Accelerator) will not be implemented ... yet (maybe we'll do it once the rest is working)
+- Features that already have *"replacements"* (Example: old Particle Accelerator) will not be implemented ... yet (maybe we'll do it once the more important stuff is working)